nestedsoftware/flask_sqlalchemy_starter/readme.md

 <h2>Overview</h2>

-Thid project includes the basic boilerplate required to integrate SQLAlchemy with Flask.
+This project includes the basic boilerplate required to integrate SQLAlchemy with Flask.
 Alembic database upgrading is included. _Removed need for Flask-SQLAlchemy extension_: Among other things, a custom base class for SQLAlchemy declarative models is therefore no long required.

 <h2>Installation</h2>